Thursday, August 31, 2017

 Bran is more talkative than usual, and finally tells someone about Jon's parentage.
 (I didn't think there was any doubt about it, but they really drive it home as if there is.)
 So Bran, who could have told Sansa or Arya, or even sent a raven to Jon, when he does tell someone picks a person who doesn't really need to know.

 Dramatically this makes no sense, unless Bran is about to die, or....Samwell by pure coincidence has some information he can add, such as what Gilly told him (and what Sam did end up knowing, though he blew her off)--that Rhaegar and Lyanna got married, and Jon isn't a bastard--he's the Dragon and the Wolf, get it?
 In fact, he's bloody Aegon Targaryen, rightful heir to the throne (maybe) and nephew to Daenerys (definitely).
 And right at that moment, of course, Snow and Dany are on the ship, doing it.
-This is Westeros, and as long as their not brother and sister, does anyone care?
+This is Westeros, and as long as they're not brother and sister, does anyone care?
 Guess we'll find out next season.

 Next we see Arya and Sansa talking about their relationship.
 I like the two characters, but there's not much going on here.
 I wonder if they'll join in on the fighting at the Wall, or will they stay in Winterfell?
 (Or will the war come to them?
 They're the first major rest stop on the way.)